 It's as if someone didn't want to hurt someone else's feelings.
-In cities such as San Francisco and New York, middle class income might very well extend all the way up to $250,000 given the median house price in San Francisco is $700,000 and it regularly costs $1,000+/sqft in New York City to buy.
+In cities such as San Francisco and New York, middle class income might very well extend all the way up to $300,000 given the median house price in San Francisco is over $1,600,000 in 2020.
+Further, it regularly costs $1,000+/sqft in New York City to buy.

 Whether you make $30,000 a year or $250,000 a year, I venture to guess the majority will consider ourselves middle class.
 There's an important psychology involved, and that is when it comes to financials, nobody wants to stray too far from the core.

 Classifying yourself as middle class keeps you safe and warm!

 WE ALL CAME FROM SOMEWHERE MIDDLE CLASS

 As a kid, there were only two things I ever wanted: 1) a Nintendo console and 2) a camera.
 I never got either because my parents wouldn't allow me to waste my time on video games, and a camera was a grown up toy.

 It's a shame, because it would have been great to capture my childhood and reminisce.
 Ah, the inability of the middle class to have everything they want unless they work for it!

 My family was by no means poor, they just weren't rich.
 In fact, we had everything we needed – food, clothing, love, and shelter.
 We lead very simple lives, buying second hand clothes, living in a suburbian townhouse, and driving beater cars.